 Mikayla Callen studied chemistry at Carroll University in Wisconsin.
 She currently lives in Davis, California and works in the lab for Crew Wine Company.
 She also writes about the philosophy of science on her blog www.mikaylacallen.com.

-John Cerasuolo is President of ADS Security in Nashville, Tennessee and serves as Chairman of the Beacon Center of Tennessee, a free market think tank.
+John Cerasuolo is CEO of Leap Partners in Nashville, Tennessee and serves as Chairman of the Beacon Center of Tennessee, a free market think tank.
 He holds a BS in political science and economics from the United States Naval Academy (1983) and an MBA from Clemson University (1995).

 Cassandra Clark is a multi-year veteran of the pharmaceutical industry who is writing under a pen name in order to avoid reprisals from her employer.

 Michael Dahlen is the author of Ending Big Government: The Essential Case for Capitalism and Freedom.
 He holds a Master of Science in finance and economics from Walsh College and a Bachelor of Science from Penn State University.
-His articles have appeared in Skeptic, Liberty, and American Thinker.
+His articles have appeared in Skeptic, Liberty, American Thinker, and Legal Insurrection.
 He is a managed accounts administrator for SEI Investments.